adah1972/json_schema_converter/README.md

 ```

 (You can see that `"type": "objectId"` is changed to `"$ref":
-"#/definitions/objectId"`, and a definition of `objectId`—included
+"#/definitions/objectId"`, and a definition of `objectId` — included in
-in my script—is generated automatically.
-Of course, you can add
+my script — is generated automatically.
+Of course, you can add your own
-your own definitions too.)
+definitions too.)

 ---